ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 isolation, and durability (ACID) are satisfied.

-The requirement of consistency implies that the asset transfer protocol always leaves both networks in a consistent state (that the asset is located in one system/network only at any time).
+The requirement of consistency implies that the asset transfer protocol always leaves both asset networks in a consistent state (that the asset is located in one system/network only at any time).

-Atomicity means that the protocol must guarantee that either the transfer commits (completes) or entirely fails, where failure is taken to mean there is no change to the state of the asset in the origin (sender) network.
+Atomicity means that the protocol must guarantee that either the transfer commits (completes) or entirely fails, where failure is taken to mean there is no change to the state of the asset in the origin (sender) asset network.

 The property of isolation means that while a transfer is occurring to a digital asset from an origin network,